Single Tooth Implant

 Why are dental implants important?

-Missing a tooth isn’t just bad for your looks; it can be bad for your health as well!
+Missing a tooth isn’t just bad for your looks, it can be bad for your health as well!
 Healthy teeth play an important role in the body from head to toe.
-When you are missing one, your jawbone deteriorates, your face thins with time and your self- esteem and diet suffer, all of which negatively affect the health of your entire body.
-Dental implants look, feel and function just like natural teeth and are widely recognized as the best replacement method.
+When you are missing teeth, your jawbone deteriorates, your face thins with time and your self- esteem and diet can suffer; all of which negatively affect the health of your entire body.
+Dental Implants look, feel and function just like natural teeth and are widely recognized as the best replacement method.

 How Dental Implants Work